 These are skill sets that graduates must possess to enter graduate school and many professions.

-Norwich history students have studied on every continent except Antarctica.
+Norwich history students are encouraged to pursue off-campus and experiential activities and have studied on every continent except Antarctica.
+CityLAB:Berlin is an exciting opportunity which allows students to spend a semester in the heart of Europe and experience the history, politics, and culture of Germany first-hand.
 They also serve and learn as interns for agencies such as the Vermont State Historical Society, the Army War College, the Sullivan Museum and History Center and the Smithsonian Institute.